 - Add the zucchini and parsley and cook stirring often for 10 minutes or until the zucchini starts to get a little mushy and break down.
 It doesn't have to turn completely to mush, but the edges of the chunks should start to break down.

 - Add the green onion and cilantro and cook stirring, for one more minute.

-- Add 3½ cups of the water and turn up the heat to high.
+- Add 3½ cups of the water and the bay leaf and turn up the heat to high.
 Let simmer for 2 to 3 minutes.

 - Remove the pieces of green onion.